 California moves to end sales of new gas-powered cars

-California and the roughly dozen states that follow its lead on auto emissions standards make up a significant part of the U.S. auto market, giving the day’s move huge potential impact for the U.S. automobile industry as well as for long-term efforts against pollution and climate change, which is driven by fossil-fuel emissions.
-It also is likely to meet opposition from President Donald Trump, who wants to roll back tougher Obama-era auto emissions standards and is battling California to force it to comply.
+White House spokesman Judd Deere said Newsom's order will hurt the economy and is “yet another example of how extreme the left has become.
+They want the government to dictate every aspect of every Americans’ life.“

+California is the world's fifth-largest economy and Californians account for more than one out of every 10 new vehicles sold in the U.S. — market clout that means Newsom's order could have a huge impact on the country’s auto industry and the global effort to reduce pollution and combat climate change.

 California already has rules mandating a certain percentage of new car sales must be electric or zero-emission vehicles.
-This rule, if implemented, would make California the first U.S. state with a plan to phase them out completely.
+This rule would make California the first U.S. state with a plan to phase them out completely.

 At least 15 other countries have already made similar commitments, including Germany, France and Norway.